rixx/ramble/ideas.md

 - Ideas by way of collision: Go out of your way, your area, your people.
 Knock environments together and see what happens.
 Country < city < internet.
 Wide networks by way of different interests/hobbies, facilitating different mindsets.
 [WGICF]
-- Polarise early, go by feeling [Models]
+- Polarise early, go by feeling [Models], but also Nietzsche.
+Omg, Nietzsche did [Models] better than Mark could ever imagine.
 - Calibration (Minesweeper too easy, Pinball too random, cursed game just right)
 - Lessons learnt in different games
       - Minesweeper: Deal with arbitrariness (or play good version)